 Vendors, contractors, and individuals providing professional services to the college may access the campus and facilities as necessary to accomplish the requested or contracted services.
 Examples:

 - Delivery of mail, food, supplies, and equipment

 - Inspection, maintenance, repair, and installation of campus equipment or systems

 - Removal of refuse and recycling materials

 Reed faculty and staff may invite visitors to campus for purposes directly related to their roles at the college.
 Invited visitors may include job applicants, prospective students and their families, guest lecturers, and others.
 Additionally, offices may invite visitors to campus to facilitate college programs.
 Staff whose positions require them to reside on campus may invite designated, pre-approved visitors.
 While on campus, visitors should be accompanied by faculty or staff hosts at all times.

-Immediate family members of Reed students, faculty, and staff may be on campus if they are accompanied by the student, faculty member, or staff member and they are members of the student, faculty member, or staff member’s immediate family and reside with that person.
+Immediate family members of Reed students, faculty, and staff may be on campus (outdoors only) if they currently reside with that person and they are accompanied by the student, faculty member, or staff member.

 All vendors, contractors, and approved visitors to campus must follow relevant CDC, state, and Reed health guidelines to minimize transmission of the virus.
 Visitors who do not comply with health guidelines will be required to leave campus.